a response to Sheree Rose and Martin O’Brien

 Last night I dreamed that I asked you my biggest question about race and capitalism.

-Adriana Disman (text) is a performance art maker, thinker, and curator based in Canada. www.adrianadisman.com
+Adriana Disman (text) is a performance art maker, thinker, and curator based in so-called Canada. www.adrianadisman.com

 Lina Moreno (images) is a Latin American artist, educator, and visual researcher based in Montreal.
 She creates strategies and spaces to explore generative forms of conversation in relation to objects, texts, and images.
 Her creative and intellectual practice moves between experimental pedagogies, visual research, drawing and writing.
 She situates herself in the intersection of artistic practices and education, searching for learning spaces where we can formulate and share questions about how we relate to/with images, ideas, and each other.